7mind/blog/role-based-repositories.md

    they should not use.
 So, big projects in a monorepo have a tendency to degrade and become unmaintainable over time.
-   It's possible to enforce a strict code review and artifact layouting preventing such a degradation but it's not easy and it's time consuming,
+   It's possible to enforce a strict code review and artifact layouting preventing such degradation but it's not easy and it's time consuming,
 2. **Build time**: in case you have a monolithic project in a monorepo you have to build (and often test) all the components together.
 It may be addressed by an incremental compiler but it does not solve all the issues.
-Also it may be addressed by keeping independent projects within one repository but in that case most of the multirepo shorcomings (see below) apply,
+Also it may be tackled by keeping independent projects within one repository but in that case most of the multirepo shorcomings (see below) apply,
-3. **Merge conflicts**: teams working in monorepo environment have to maintain a good VCS flow to avoid interference.
+3. **Merge conflicts**: teams working in a monorepo environment have to maintain a good VCS flow to avoid interference.
 While it's a very good idea to teach engineers how to use GIT properly, the discipline doesn't come for free.
 4. **VCS actions take time**: when you host a huge project (like Chromium) in GIT it may